 The fabric is denim or twill, making the kilt go into the washing machine.
 The aprons are narrower, than on a traditional kilt, like from 10 to 14 o'clock, rather than from 9 to 15.

 Most often it comes with many and big cargo pockets and it is closed by means of visible metal buttons.
-Some utility kilts will even have metal chains, obviously with the purpose of attracting men on the goth segment.
+Some utility kilts will even have metal chains, obviously with the purpose of attracting men in the goth segment.

 Utilikilt Original Black.

-Today Utilikilts look slightly different on the front, more on the back due to the "switchback" design.
+Today, Utilikilts look slightly different on the front, more on the back due to the "switchback" design.

 I prefer the original look, but if the new one sells better, it is better.
 The successor of The Original is called The Spartan.